Moraouid/So_long/README.md

 # So_long

 So_long is a project written in C that involves creating a simple game using the MinilibX library.
-The game is inspired by the classic "Sokoban" puzzle game, where the player must move boxes to designated locations on a grid.

 ## Table of Contents

 - [Installation](#installation)